Monday – Friday 08.00 – 18.00

 Main Features of OpenEMR

-• Patient registration and scheduling
+• Patient registration and demographics management

 • Prescription and medication management